-What is the Carnegie Global Oregon community?
+What is the Carnegie Global Oregon Ethics Community?

-The Carnegie Global Oregon community brings leaders from the local community and around the world to work with our students in a mutual exploration of the ethical issues that challenge us in our lives and our careers.
+The Carnegie Global Ethics community brings leaders from the local community and around the world to work with our students in a mutual exploration of the ethical issues that challenge us in our lives and our careers.

 Students have the opportunity to engage with noted figures through small group conversations, weekly shared meals, internship opportunities, and employment.

 Carnegie Global Ethics students remain involved throughout their college experience, allowing them to create projects, develop leadership roles, and become active members of the ethical community.